Posts Tagged "Independence"

 This is great news for your energy bills, as your air conditioner and heater will operate more efficiently.
 But it’s not so great if anyone in your family is an allergy or asthma sufferer.
 With no air being able to escape your home, contaminants like dust, dirt, pollen and pet dander get trapped inside with you, and even the healthiest person can become ill—without the right indoor air quality products and services in place.

-If there’s anything the Comfort Bear can’t stand during the summer, it is air conditioning problems that lead to discomfort.
 Unfortunately, this is one of those things that while on the onset is relatively minor, can grow into something bigger.
 A leaking air conditioner can be quite the issue.
 Read on to learn more!

 Comfort Bear here, ready to dispense some wisdom for you.
 Hold onto your seat, because this one’s a real mind blower: